TravelMapping/HighwayData/hwy_data/FRA-ARA/fraarad/README.md

 **NOTES TO ROUTES:**
+*FRA-38 - Isère:*
+- `D36` (Chasse-sur-Rhône) extends at west end according to wikisara and GM but not according to GSV and OSM.
+Signs have been removed between 2008 an 2015 according to GSV.

 *FRA-63 - Puy-de-Dôme:*
 - Some route segments will be dedicated as M routes (not yet considered when drafting routes!)
 - wikisara articles are rare but OSM + GM look good